nazrulworld/fhir.resources/README.rst

 ``fhir.resources`` is providing extensive API to create and attach custom validator into any model.
 See more `about root validator <https://pydantic-docs.helpmanual.io/usage/validators/#root-validators>`_
 Some convention you have to follow while creating a root validator.

- 1. Number of arguments are fixed, as well as names are also. i.e ``cls, values: Dict``.
+1. Number of arguments are fixed, as well as names are also. i.e ``(cls, values)``.
 2. Should return ``values``, unless any exception need to be raised.
 3. Validator should be attached only one time for individual Model.

 Example 1: Validator for Patient::